henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 an identity installed by a third-party (e.g., vendor, manufacturer or integrator)."

-A Pledge can be "drop-shiped", which refers to "the physical distribution of equipment containing the 'factory default' configuration to a final destination.
+A Pledge can be "drop-shipped", which refers to "the physical distribution of equipment containing the 'factory default' configuration to a final destination.
 In zero-touch scenarios there is no staging or pre-configuration during drop-ship."